ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 ### Conda/bioconda

 Many of the above dependencies are on `conda`.
-However, you will still need to install the HAL toolkit as well as CAT yourself.
-Additionally, you will need to install a few things yourself:
+However, you will still need to install the following things by hand:
  1. `clusterGenes`: The version on conda is too old.
  2. `toil`: The version on conda is too old (not python3 compatible).
  3. `cat`: You will need to install this repo with `pip install` after you enter the conda env (`conda activate cattest`).
+ 4. `HAL`: Not available on conda.

 ```
 conda create -y -n cattest -c bioconda python=3.7 pyfasta luigi seaborn pandas \